mardambey/mypipe/README.md

 If you are running an Avro schema repository you can encode binary log events based on the structures specified in that repository for the incoming database / table streams.

-In order to configure a specific producer you should add a `pipe` using a `mypipe.producer.KafkaMutationSpecificAvroProducer` as it's producer.
+In order to configure a specific producer you should add a `pipe` using a `mypipe.kafka.producer.KafkaMutationSpecificAvroProducer` as it's producer.
 The producer needs some configuration values in order to find the Kafka brokers, ZooKeeper ensemble, and the Avro schema repository.
 Here is a sample configuration: